 - Create a graduation slideshow video for students who are leaving/graduating.

 - Create a digital memory book.
-More information below.
+More information is below.

-- Don’t forget to have students complete traditional end of the year activities like you would do in the classroom – letters to future teachers and students, creative writing, memoirs etc. We want students to feel some sense of a normal school environment.
+- Don’t forget to have students complete traditional end-of-the-year activities as you would do in the classroom – letters to future teachers and students, creative writing, memoirs, etc. We want students to feel some sense of a normal school environment.
 See the suggestions below.

 End of the Year Activities: This resource contains 6 different activities you can do with your students during the last few weeks of school.
-Students will work on a Letter Writing Activity, School Year Reflections Memory Book, Read It Book Recommendations, Six-Word Memoirs, Thank You Cards and a Summer Creative Writing Assignment.
+Students will work on a Letter Writing Activity, School Year Reflections Memory Book, Read It Book Recommendations, Six-Word Memoirs, Thank You Cards, and a Summer Creative Writing Assignment.
 Find this resource on Shopify CAD or Teachers Pay Teachers USD.